gabrielhamel/instant-chan/README.md

 Invite the bot with [this url](https://discord.com/api/oauth2/authorize?client_id=717139997186326609&permissions=16778256&scope=bot)

-> You doesn't need to add some extra permissions.
+> You do not need to add some extra permissions.

 ### **Bind a vocal channel**